shahzaibmahmood563/cloudflare-docs/src/content/docs/workers/miniflare/core/standards.md

 When using the API, Miniflare allows you to substitute custom `Response`s for `fetch()` calls using `undici`'s
 [`MockAgent` API](https://undici.nodejs.org/#/docs/api/MockAgent?id=mockagentgetorigin).
-This is useful for testing workers that make HTTP requests to other services.
+This is useful for testing Workers that make HTTP requests to other services.
 To enable `fetch` mocking, create a [`MockAgent`](https://undici.nodejs.org/#/docs/api/MockAgent?id=mockagentgetorigin) using the `createFetchMock()` function, then set this using the `fetchMock`